Physics at Harvard

 - In the summer after the first year, students arrange for their own funding.
 For those without external fellowships, options include research assistantships (RAs) with research groups, teaching fellowships (TFs) with summer courses, or attending summer schools and conferences.

 - Starting in the second year, a student without outside funding should plan on securing either a research assistantship (RA) or a teaching fellowship (TF) each semester.
-Students typically use their second year to complete their coursework and transition into a research group.
+Students typically use their second year to complete their required coursework and transition into a research group.

 - After joining a research group, students typically receive their summer funding by working in a research assistantship (RA) with that group.